Ranger802004/asusmerlin/domain_vpn_routing/readme.txt

 Step 3: Select whether to enable Verbose Logging for the Policy.

+Step 4: Select to enable or disable Private IP Addresses (This will allow or disallow Private IP Addresses from being added to the policy rules when queried).

-Step 4: Allow the routes for the Policy to be recreated.
+Step 5: Allow the routes for the Policy to be recreated.

 Deleting a Policy:
 - Delete a policy by running the following command: /jffs/scripts/domain_vpn_routing.sh deletepolicy <Insert Name/all>